pierre-rouleau/pel/doc/pel-manual.rst

 Create a directory to hold Emacs Lisp files that will be in Emacs ``load-path``.
-For example, to store your utilities inside "~/.emacs.d/utils",  write the following code inside your Emacs initialization file:
+For example, to store your utilities inside "~/.emacs.d/libs",  where you can store single file utilities as well as packages with complete directory trees (like pel) write the following code inside your Emacs initialization file:

 .. code:: elisp

+          (add-to-list 'load-path (expand-file-name "~/.emacs.d/libs/pel"))
-          (add-to-list 'load-path (expand-file-name "~/.emacs.d/utils"))
+          (add-to-list 'load-path (expand-file-name "~/.emacs.d/libs"))

 Clone the project from the Github page